-\section{Introduction}
+\section{Introduction.}

-In mathematics and theoretical physics, “quantum group” $U_q(\mathfrak{g})$ refers to a class of Hopf algebras that are neither commutative nor cocommutative.
-One of the most well-known and widely studied classes of quantum groups is the Drinfeld–Jimbo form, which arises as a $q$-deformation of the universal enveloping algebra $U(\mathfrak{g})$ of a complex semisimple Lie algebra $\mathfrak{g}$.
-This construction was independently introduced by Drinfeld \cite{D86} and Jimbo \cite{J86} in the 1980s, and has played a fundamental role in the development of quantum integrable systems, representation theory, and the theory of braid group actions (see \cite{CP94, D86, J96, K95, L93}).
-In 1990, Okado and Yamane \cite{OY90} introduced a class of multi-parameter quantum group $U_{q,G}(\mathfrak{g})$, defined via the parameter matrix $G=(q_{ij})$ and modified commutation relations, and investigated the basic $R$-matrix of $U_{q,G}(\mathfrak{\hat{\mathfrak{sl}}}_{n})$.
+In mathematics and theoretical physics, ``quantum group'' $U_q(\mathfrak{g})$ refers to a class of Hopf algebras that are neither commutative nor cocommutative.
+One of the most well-known and widely studied classes of quantum groups is the Drinfeld-Jimbo presentation, which arises as a $q$-deformation of the universal enveloping algebra $U(\mathfrak{g})$ of a complex simple Lie algebra $\mathfrak{g}$.
+This construction was independently introduced by Drinfeld \cite{D86} and Jimbo \cite{J86} in the mid of 1980s, and has played a fundamental role in the development of quantum integrable systems, representation theory, and the theory of braid group actions etc. (see \cite{CP94, D86, J96, K95, L93}).
+In 1990, Okado and Yamane \cite{OY90} introduced a class of multi-parameter quantum groups $U_{q,G}(\mathfrak{g})$, defined via the parameter matrix $G=(q_{ij})$ and modified commutation relations, and investigated the basic $R$-matrix of $U_{q,G}(\mathfrak{\hat{\mathfrak{sl}}}_{n})$.
 Subsequently, Hayashi \cite{H92} showed that it admits a unique bilinear pairing and similar highest weight representations.
-In fact, $U_{q,G}(\mathfrak{g})$ can be realized as a specialization of the general multi-parameter quantum groups constructed in the second author's work \cite{PHR10} under appropriate parameter constraints.
+In fact, $U_{q,G}(\mathfrak{g})$ can be realized as a specialization of the general multi-parameter quantum groups constructed in the second author's joint work with Pei and Rosso \cite{PHR10} under the appropriate parameter constraints.